RayMick/cs7641-weka-jython/README.md

-Sample Framework for using jython with WEKA machine learning toolkit for supervised learning classifiers
+Sample code for using jython with WEKA machine learning toolkit for supervised learning classifiers on the iris dataset.

 To run on linux, execute the script supervised.sh